isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 this example, there is one backup server which receives lease updates from the active servers.

-Since Kea version 1.9.0 the basic HTTP authentication is available to protect the Kea control agent against local attackers.
+Since Kea version 1.9.0, basic HTTP authentication is available to protect the Kea control agent against local attackers.

 These are the parameters specified for each of the peers within this